Greek shipowner Restis arrested on money laundering charges

 ATHENS (Reuters) - Greek shipowner Victor Restis was arrested on charges of money laundering and embezzlement on Tuesday, becoming one of just a few prominent businessmen to be detained by police since Greece sank into crisis.

-He has been accused of using his influence over the bank to secure a 5.8-million-euro ($7.7- million) loan for companies with links to him, the officials said.
+He has been accused of using his influence over the bank to secure a 5.8 million euro loan for companies with links to him, the officials said.

-His family owned a majority stake in FBBank, which had about 1.6 billion euros’ worth of assets before it was wound down, with its healthy assets absorbed by Greece’s top lender, National Bank.
+His family owned a majority stake in FBBbank, which had about 1.6 billion euros’ worth of assets before it was wound down, with its healthy assets absorbed by Greece’s top lender, National Bank.

 He was arrested outside his office in a northern suburb of Athens, a police official said.
 A Greek prosecutor has issued arrest warrants for two more suspects in the same case.